How You Can Use Site Audits As a Key to Winning Long-Term Clients

 Enter the site audit consultation …

-As Pam told us, site audit consultations are the perfect “in” with a new client.
+According to SEO Copywriter and web consultant Pam Foster, site audit consultations are the perfect “in” with a new client.
 You’re helping them with a front-and-center concern for their business, and often, firms will hire you to implement all the recommendations that come out of the consultation.

 And, bam!
 Just like that, you can be a company’s go-to website writer and fill your calendar with well-paid web writing work.